MicrosoftDocs/learn/learn-pr/aspnetcore/customizing-dotnet-aspire-existing-resources/includes/3-customizing-connection-strings.md

 ## Connection strings and binding references.

-In the above manifest example, there are three resources:
+In the manifest example, there are three resources:

-- `webfrontend`: This resource is the microservice that present a web interface to customers.
+- `webfrontend`: This resource is the microservice that presents a web interface to customers.
 - `apiservice`: This resource is the REST API that the `webfrontend` calls.
 In the template, this call is to obtain weather data.
 - `cache`: This resource is the Redis cache, used to optimize the performance of the `webfrontend` microservice.